kot91/requestHeaders/README.md

     $ node server.js

 Once the server is running, open the project in the shape of 'https://projectname-username.c9users.io/'.
-As you enter your name, watch the Users list (on the left) update.
-Once you press Enter or Send, the message is shared with all connected clients.
+Here, you will find instructions on how to use the microservice.
+Alternatively, you can go directly to https://projectname-username.c9users.io/whoami to see the results.